-We want to create as many owls as we can to show that older people give a hoot and have something to say about the future of the city.
+We want to create as many owls as we can to show that people of Leeds give a hoot and have something to say about the future of the city.
 Who knows, we might even make it to 1000 owls and be granted a wish!